 You may be provided with the opportunity to undertake a credit-bearing placement as part of your Programme.
-This will form all or part of a module.
-You will be required to find and secure a placement opportunity, with support of the University.
+This might form all or part of a combination of compulsory and optional modules.
+You will be required to find and secure a placement opportunity, with the support of the University